-

 In fact, heat pumps are widely used in the coldest parts of Europe, satisfying 60% of the total heating needs of buildings in Norway and more than 40% in Finland and Sweden.

 The three Scandinavian nations also have the highest number of heat pumps per capita in the world.
-Norway leads the group with 604 heat pumps every 1000 households, followed by Sweden (427 every 1000 households) and Finland (408 every 1000 households).

 Yes, they do!
 Despite their name, heat pumps can also cool.
-Think of it as a reverse process: in the cold season, heat pumps absorb heat from the chilly external air and transfer it inside; in the hot season, they release outside the heat pulled from warm indoor air, cooling your home or building.
+Think of it as a reverse process: in the cold season, heat pumps absorb heat from the chilly external air and transfer it inside.
+In the hot season, they release outside the heat pulled from warm indoor air, cooling your home or building.
 The same principle applies to refrigerators, which work in the same way as a heat pump to keep your food cool.

 Any type of home, including high-rise buildings, is suitable for the installation of heat pumps, as this UK study shows.

-It depends on a number of factors, including the building’s energy efficiency or the type and size of the heat pump you wish to install.
 Making sure your home is well insulated and that there are no air leaks is a good way to start to improve the overall efficiency of your heating system and save on your bills.

-Generally speaking, a heat pump will need to be connected to your home’s electrical system for power and, if needed, to the air duct system to distribute its warm or cool air.
-Air source heat pumps, for instance, are relatively easier to install, while ground source heat pumps (also known as geothermal) need the installation of pipes into the ground.
-Furthermore, it is important to choose a heat pump that is properly sized for your home to ensure it performs at optimal efficiency.
+Generally speaking, a heat pump will need to be connected to your home’s electrical system for power.
+If needed, it will also be connected to the air duct system to distribute its warm or cool air.
+Air source heat pumps are relatively easy to install.
+Ground source heat pumps (also known as geothermal) need the installation of pipes into the ground.

+It is also important to choose a heat pump that is properly sized for your home to ensure it performs at optimal efficiency.
 Specialised engineers and technicians will help you find the best solution for your needs and building type.

 Heat pumps are suitable for any type of building, if the existing heating or cooling system is compatible with them.